 Average Cost

 Maintenance Costs per Repair

-Routine Maintenance as of May 2020 \$102.00 3 @ \$34
+Routine Maintenance since May 2020 \$1,155.00 6@\$192.00

 Cost of Repairs While Under Warranty \$0.00

-Total Spent on Maintenance and Repairs \$102.00
+Total Spent on Maintenance and Repairs \$1,155.00

 At this time, the Traffic Enforcement car is used to meet the community's number one citizen-driven complaint: speeding and reckless drivers.
 In addition, the vehicle is used for multiple operational applications.
 The Department will evaluate this unit's effectiveness and make recommendations to determine actual or deferred replacement.
-The development of All-Electric Vehicles for law enforcement patrol use continues by primary vehicle manufacturers.
+The development of Hybrid and/or All-Electric Vehicles for law enforcement patrol use continues by primary vehicle manufacturers.
 As their availability expands, the availability of the equipment needed to outfit the vehicles for patrol use will also need to expand.
 The price of these vehicles is high compared to traditional vehicles, but the price may reduce when the supply increases.
 The FY 2030 cost assumes the funding requirement anticipated for purchasing an All-Electric Vehicle.
 The Village will also pursue grant funding for the electrification of its fleet.